shane0/shane0.github.io/docs/theravada.md

 The Theravada tradition of Buddhism, also known as the "Doctrine of the Elders," is the oldest form of Buddhism still in existence today and is prevalent in Southeast Asian countries such as Sri Lanka, Thailand, Laos, Cambodia, and Myanmar.
 Some of the main meditations practiced in the Theravada tradition include:

-- [Anapanasati](anapanasati.md): mindfulness of breathing meditation
+- [Anapanasati](anapanasati.md): MINDFULNESS of breathing meditation
 - [Metta](metta.md) (Loving-Kindness) Meditation: meditation focused on cultivating feelings of love, kindness, and compassion towards oneself and others
-- [Maranasati](maranasati.md): mindfulness of death meditation
+- [Maranasati](maranasati.md): MINDFULNESS of death meditation
 - [Vipassana](vipassana.md): Insight Meditation, a form of meditation aimed at developing self-awareness and wisdom through observing one's thoughts and feelings
-- [Samatha](shamatha.md): Calm Abiding Meditation, a form of meditation aimed at developing concentration and mental stability
+- [Samatha](shamatha.md): Calm Abiding Meditation, a form of meditation aimed at developing CONCENTRATION and mental stability
 - Body Scan Meditation: meditation focused on becoming aware of physical sensations in the body
 - Jhana Meditation: deep meditation that leads to a state of tranquility and concentration
 - Contemplation of the Four Noble Truths: meditation focused on reflecting on the Four Noble Truths, which are the foundation of Buddhist teachings